matejak/imreg_dft/doc/cli.rst

 Command-line tool overview
 ==========================

-The package contains one Python :abbr:`CLI (command-line interface)` script.
+The package contains three Python :abbr:`CLI (command-line interface)` scripts.
 Although you are more likely to use the ``imreg_dft`` functionality from your own Python programs, you can still have some use to the ``ird`` front-end.

 There are these main reasons why you would want to use it: